-The Supreme Court engaged in an exhaustive review of federal and other states’ law regarding the executive privileges, including the deliberative process privilege and the presidential or chief executive communications privilege.
-The Court ably distinguished these two evidentiary privileges but held “emphatically that no deliberative process privilege exists under New Mexico law” with little explanation as to why the privilege should not be recognized.
-The only justification seemed to be that the federal Freedom of Information Act (FOIA), which references the deliberative process privilege in Exemption 5, and the state Public Records Act, were not identical.
-However, many state courts recognize a common-law deliberative process privilege without a correlating public records act justification, and the N.M.
-Supreme Court did not provide a common-law basis for rejecting the privilege.
+The Court provided little explanation for its privilege rejection.
+The only stated justification was that the federal Freedom of Information Act (FOIA), which references the deliberative process privilege in Exemption 5, and the state Public Records Act, were not identical.
+Many state courts recognize a common-law deliberative process privilege without a corresponding public records act justification, but the Court did not provide a common-law basis for rejecting the privilege.

 Many federal and state courts confuse and conflate the deliberative process privilege and the chief executive communications privilege by labeling each the “executive privilege.”
-Courts and lawyers should be mindful that the phrase “executive privilege” is broad and encompasses four distinct evidentiary privileges:
+Courts and lawyers should recognize that the phrase “executive privilege” is broad and encompasses four distinct evidentiary privileges:

 - Chief-executive communications privilege;